Japan

 ARA

-Episodes like this are relatively common in Japan, one of the world's most earthquake-prone countries, experiencing a tremor every five minutes.
-This is because the country lies within the "Ring of Fire," an area of intense seismic and volcanic activity, home to 75% of the world's active volcanoes and the site of nearly 90% of the planet's earthquakes.
+Episodes like this are relatively common in Japan, one of the world's most earthquake-prone countries, with a tremor every five minutes.
+This is because the country is located in the "Ring of Fire," an area of high seismic and volcanic activity, which contains 75% of the world's active volcanoes and where nearly 90% of the planet's earthquakes occur.

 stats